 Tips from the dermatologist to avoid dry, cracked skin this season from winter itch.

-Winter weather is at is really hard on your skin.
+Winter weather is really hard on your skin.
 In the middle of winter your skin will showing signs of dryness – rough and scaly texture, tightness and itching, maybe even cracking and stinging – if you don't intervene.
 It is winter’s toll, but you can protect yourself.

 Why is winter hard on your skin?

 Cold weather outside, and hot dehumidified air indoors, pull out skin water to damage your skin barrier.
 Important barrier lipids are lost and skin protein is damaged.
 It ‘snowballs’ metaphorically until chapped irritant dermatitis hurts, itches and leaves your skin inflamed.

 What are the big skin care mistakes that lead to 'winter itch' (a real diagnostic term!) and winter skin chapping?

 Using hot water to shower and wash your hands.